tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

     - **ApplicationStart**
     - **ValidateService**

-- CodeDeloy Deployment methods:
+- *CodeDeloy Deployment methods*:
-  - In Place Deployment – Half at a time
+  - **In Place Deployment** – Half at a time
+  - **Blue Green Deployment**

-  - Blue Green Deployment
+- *AWS CodeDeploy Deployment Config*
+  - **Failures**:
+    - Instances stay in “failed state”
+    - New deployments will first be deployed to “failed state” instances
+    - To rollback: `redeploy old deployment` or enable `automated rollback` for failures.If a roll back happens, CodeDeploy redeploys the last known good revision as a **new deployment**.
 - **CodeStar**
   - CodeStar is an integrated solution that regroups: GitHub, CodeCommit, CodeBuild, CodeDeploy, CloudFormation, CodePipeline, CloudWatch